-From steady-state measurements synchronous phase and synchrotron frequency per bunch can be extracted.
-In PEP-II bunches are driven by baseband RF noise.
-Within the bandwidth of the synchrotron resonance this noise has relatively flat spectrum.
-Consequently baseband driven motion of the bunches has spectral characteristics of a damped oscillator excited by white noise.
-To obtain bunch-bybunch synchrotron frequency, second order oscillator response is fitted to power spectrum of the time-domain motion of each bunch.
-In the PEP-II, due to the low
+From steady-state measurements, synchronous phase and synchrotron frequency per bunch can be extracted.
+In PEP-II, bunches are driven by baseband rf noise.
+Within the bandwidth of the synchrotron resonance, this noise has relatively flat spectrum.
+Consequently, baseband driven motion of the bunches has spectral characteristics of a damped oscillator excited by white noise.
+To obtain bunch-by-bunch synchrotron frequency, a second order oscillator response is fitted to the power spectrum of the time-domain motion of each bunch.
+In PEP-II, there is a significant gap transient resulting from the low-revolution frequency.
+This transient is characterized by the synchronous phase and synchrotron frequency variation as illustrated in Figure 1.
+Significant tune shift of the first group of bunches after the gap provides a possible explanation of the phenomenon observed in PEP-II HER, using a synchroscan streak camera (7), in which the head of the bunch train does not participate in unstable motion.
+Due to the tune shift, bunches in the head of the train are effectively decoupled from the rest of the bunches.

 FIGURE 1.
-Synchronous phase (upper graph) and synchrotron frequency (lower graph) transient in PEP-II HER.
-Tune shift between the bunches in the head and the middle of the train is more than 100 Hz.
+Synchronous phase (upper graph) and synchrotron frequency (lower graph) transient in the PEP-II HER.
+Tune shift between the bunches in the head and the middle of the train is greater than 100 Hz.